The squatters transforming an old pub

 Big Charlie, 28

 "I couldn't get housing benefit as I was in the wrong age bracket.
 They told me to go share.
 And that was already what I was doing.
 I wasn't getting enough hours in my job to pay rent.
 So, I packed a backpack and just left.
-I went from a pub upbringing to losing a job in a pub,.
+I went from a pub upbringing to losing a job in a pub.
 So, now is like getting a second shot.

 "There was a fire after the pub closed because of trouble and drugs.
 And the company didn't want to pay for security for the building so agreed to let us stay here.
 They liked the idea that we come in and clean the place up.